Living alone? You could get Single Person Council Tax Discount

 You should get Single Person Discount automatically for your council tax if you qualify.
 But if you think you’re eligible and you’ve not got the discount, write to your local council to ask them for it.
 They might need to see some evidence of your status – if you live with a student for example, you could send proof that they’re at university.
 Your council can take up to two months to decide if you’re eligible.
 But if you are, you can claim back any council tax you’ve overpaid.

 If you believe you have been overpaying, read our previous blog to find out how to claim a tax rebate.
 You can usually get a refund of up to four tax years but if it turns out you’re paying too much because your council made a mistake, you might be able to reclaim for further back.
+Find out what to do if you owe council tax instead.

 < Back to articles